-Camargue is when white horses graze on the left and pink flamingos strengthen through shallow waters on the right.
-Camargue is also to stomp towards the strong Mistral north wind, or to be blown forward with the same in your back at a speed of 30 kilometres per hour.
-The extensive swamp landscape in the middle of Provence in the south of France lies in the largest river delta of Western Europe.
-Discovering this region by bike is pure relaxation.
-On narrow paths, Provence is beguiling with its scents, as the thyme grows here directly on the wayside.
+Camargue means having white horses grazing on the left and pink flamingos wading through shallow waters on the right.
+Camargue also means pushing towards the strong Mistral north wind, or, being blown forward at a speed of 30 kilometres per hour.
+The extensive swamp landscape in the middle of the Provence in the south of France lies in the largest river delta of Western Europe.
+Discovering this region by bike is (mostly) pure relaxation.
+On narrow paths, the Provence enchants with its scents, as the thyme grows here directly on the wayside.

-In this collection, we have divided the route between the vibrant ports of Marseille and Montpellier into seven stages, varying from 30 to 80 kilometres.
+In this Collection, we have divided the route between the vibrant ports of Marseille and Montpellier into seven stages, varying from 30 to 80 kilometres.
 The journey is therefore also possible with less physical fitness and more breaks for enjoyment.
-All in all, the tour is very flat and without many metres of altitude difference.
-The way often leads off the road without asphalting, but with a fantastic panorama.
-The tour is also suitable for families and a great cycling holiday on the French Mediterranean coast can be conjured out of it.
-As an ambitious cyclist, you can do more in one day by doing two stages at once.
+All in all, the route is very flat and without much elevation.
+The route often leads off-road, offering fantastic panorama.
+The trip also suitable for families and makes for a great cycling holiday on the French Mediterranean coast.
+As an ambitious cyclist, you can do more in one day by doing two or more stages at once.

-In the high season it is advisable to contact the accommodation early.
-There are numerous campsites, apartments and hotels on the route, which is very well developed for tourism.
-Another exciting possibility is to take a look away from the tourist accommodation at the network of the Warmshowers cycling community.
-Staying overnight with locals gives you a completely different view of the places you visit and lets you make great acquaintances.
+In the high season, it is advisable to arrange accommodation early but there are numerous campsites, apartments and hotels on the route, which is very well developed for tourism.
+Another exciting option, often a bit off the beaten track, is checking out warmshowers.org, a community of cyclists offering free accommodation to fellow tourers.
+Staying overnight with locals gives you a completely different view of the places you visit.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.